AvinandanBose/C_Plus_Plus_Intermediate_II/README.md

  Note : The Result will be 5 as the Loop only run its block .

 ```
-<h3>This is the basic difference of loop and recursive function. </h3>
+<h3>This is the basic difference between loop and recursive function. </h3>